 – stock catalogues

 – plant standards (safety, quality, environment, etc)

-and of course all reports, KPI’s, working screens, etc, required to manage these outputs.
+and of course all reports, Key Performance Indicators (KPI’s), working screens, etc, required to manage these outputs.

 One important example is a list of work orders, sorted and filtered as required to manage the maintenance backlog for a department.
 This example will be used to illustrate the process for developing database principles.